Skip to main content Skip to navigation

 The Department has outlined a series of monitoring points during the year to monitor engagement.
 There are 13 of them.
 The monitoring points include:

-• Support and Feedback Class attendance
+• Lecture and Support & Feedback Class attendance

-• Submission of module evaluations
+• Submission of module evaluation

-• Exam attendance.
+• Exam attendance

 Assessments and Exams

 The deadline for requesting alternative exam arrangements for the summer Examination period is March.
-Please ensure you meet with the Disability Services before this time.
-For any late adjustments please see the Disability Team.
+Please ensure you meet with the Disability Services Team before this time: How can we help? | University of Warwick.
+For any late adjustments please see the Disability Team in Senate House.
+After this deadline, there is no guarantee that these adjustments will be implemented, but we will always try and accommodate.

 There may be some modules who allow open book during the MCQ tests this year.
 Module leaders will advise you in their lectures.